mysticcoders/www/_posts/2009-07-20-using-feedbackpanel-with-ajax.markdown

   date_gmt: '2012-05-14 19:52:02 +0000'
   content: This solved my problem as well.
 Thank you very much.
 ---
-<p>If you'd like to have your FeedbackPanel update with errors in the event of a problem with your form, just adding the FeedbackPanel won't do you any good.
-Just as with any other AJAX-updating component in Wicket, you'll need to add it to the AjaxRequestTarget, only difference is, you'll have to do this while overriding onError like so:<a id="more"></a><a id="more-1714"></a></p>
+If you'd like to have your FeedbackPanel update with errors in the event of a problem with your form, just adding the FeedbackPanel won't do you any good.
+Just as with any other AJAX-updating component in Wicket, you'll need to add it to the AjaxRequestTarget, only difference is, you'll have to do this while overriding onError like so:<a id="more"></a><a id="more-1714"></a>

 <pre lang="java" colla="+">
 final FeedbackPanel feedbackPanel = new FeedbackPanel("feedbackPanel");<br />
 feedbackPanel.setOutputMarkupId(true);<br />